United States Mineral Resources

 A boom in coal and domestic fuel is certain in the next ten years.
 Unlike energy conservation, or negotiations with oil exporting countries, alternative energy development offers an opportunity for action, for government spending.
 Yet the unanimity with which this prospect is greeted conceals vast economic and political difficulties which the brisk optimism of, for example, Professor Wilson may not overcome.
 These difficulties may derive in fact from the basic tenet of present energy policy—a huge commitment to spend national resources on energy production and consumption.

 One difficulty of official fuel policy has to do with the value of energy use.
 Current policy assumes that increased energy use is desirable, as well as inevitable.
-The confusion and alarm that surround energy policy are compounded by a figurative interpretation of the physicists’ definition of energy as “the capacity to do work.”
-(In the “crises” described in recent advertising, lights fail and work is not done.)
-Yet national energy is distributed most unevenly among different uses, different fuels, different ways of doing economic work.
+The confusion and alarm that surround energy policy are compounded by a figurative interpretation of the physicists’ definition of energy as “the capacity to do work.”^2 Yet national energy is distributed most unevenly among different uses, different fuels, different ways of doing economic work.
 Driving an automobile for three hours, for example, uses more purchased energy than operating a color television set for a year of normal viewing.
 Public support for increased energy use, as will be seen, favors certain energy-intensive industries.
 Energy consumption may not be an absolute good.
 It may, rather, be more like transportation than like progress—a good which depends on particular social and economic arrangements.

 Going Dutch October 18, 1973